haris-sujethan/repo-2-pdf/README.md

 CLI tool to convert your repositories into clean PDFs and structured JSON outputs, **designed for giving LLMs full context of your codebase**

+If you prefer a lightweight version better suited for enterprise I also built: **[repo-2-html](https://github.com/haris-sujethan/repo-2-html)**

 ## Features

 - Convert **local** or **remote GitHub repositories**